• Student Management System

 – Direct attention toward some pleasant experience.

-In this situation the parent is not doing anything to heal the actual wound (other then protect it from infection), yet those steps change the child’s experience of pain and switch the brain from the red mode back to the green mode.
+In this situation, the parent is not doing anything to heal the actual wound (other than protect it from infection), yet those steps change the child’s experience of pain and switch the brain from the red mode back to the green mode.
 Instead of perceiving pain as a sign of something scary and dangerous, he now perceives it as not dangerous and manageable.
-Before long the pain is forgotten and the brain had filed away that experience and established neuropathways for handling it.
-My son is older now and he’d had enough scrapes on him to know how to deal with them.
+Before long, the pain is forgotten, and the brain had filed away that experience and established neuropathways for handling it.
+My son is older now, and he’d had enough scrapes on him to know how to deal with them.

 1. A wait list group that did not receive any treatment;